AndreasLoukakis/rt-ng/day1-contents.md

 - Create the app: `ng new ngrt`
     - Would you like to add Angular routing?
 (Y)
     - Which stylesheet format would you like to use?
 (SCSS)
+- Add prettier and patternfly `npm i -D prettier --save-dev` and `npm i @patternfly/patternfly --save`

+    - prettier and tslint have a conflict in default quote preferences, so it will be better if you add a .prettierrc in src with { "singleQuotes": true }

 - Move to the newly created directory and `ng serve` or `ng serve -o` to automatically open a browser

 ## An overview of or our app and the framework